 "We just wanted to help the community in some way, so people are bringing water in and we are distributing it with our kids," said Kent Crutcher, a Greeneville resident.

-The Greeneville Municipal Airport is currently the hub for water distribution in the county.
+The Greeneville Municipal Airport is currently the county's water distribution hub.
 It is open on Monday, Wednesday and Friday from 3 p.m. to 5 p.m.
 EDT.

 Sipe said other distribution points include the Marathon at Erwin Highway, Camp Creek Volunteer Fire Department, the University of Tennessee Agriculture Research and Education Center, Caney Branch VFD and Scepter on Pottertown Road.

-She also said they would be adding two new pods in the coming days.
+She also said they would be adding two new distribution points in the coming days.
+On Tuesday, the Greene County sheriff said around 90% of the county was without water.